luquelab/pyCapsid/README.md

 The [pyCapsid YouTube playlist](https://www.youtube.com/playlist?list=PLoqX8Gr-Q1jaDwF8phzP2MfVsMw71IdOt) includes video tutorials with instructions on using the Colab notebook and visualizing the results in ChimeraX.

-## Github Repository
+## Repository
-The GitHub repository's URL address for pyCapsid is <https://github.com/luquelab/pyCapsid>.
+pyCapsid is available as a GitHub repository at <https://github.com/luquelab/pyCapsid> and in Zenodo at the permanent [DOI 10.5281/zenodo.8408578](https://zenodo.org/doi/10.5281/zenodo.8408578).

 ## Project History
 This is an evolving repository